S. Koreas Revised GDP Contracts 0.4 Pct In Q4 - UrduPoint

 S. Korea's Revised GDP Contracts 0.4 Pct In Q4

-SEOUL, (UrduPoint / Pakistan Point News - 7th Mar, 2023 ):South Korea's revised figure for the real gross domestic product (GDP), adjusted for inflation, contracted 0.4 percent in the fourth quarter of last year compared to the previous quarter, central bank data showed Tuesday.
+SEOUL, (UrduPoint / Pakistan Point News - 8th Mar, 2023 ):South Korea's revised figure for the real gross domestic product (GDP), adjusted for inflation, contracted 0.4 per cent in the fourth quarter of last year compared to the previous quarter, central bank data showed Tuesday.

 It was unchanged from the preliminary reading unveiled in January, according to the Bank of Korea (BOK).